 If you ask my husband or one of your closest friends, they'll probably tell you I'm dubbed "the one-pan queen."
 I do use my cast iron skillet as much as I use my sheet pan, but you get the idea--fewer dishes is always my goal!

 For me, the struggle of making a meal is all about the cleanup.
 I will happily cook dinner on one condition: eaters be ready to roll up your sleeves!
-That’s why I much prefer meals like this rosemary chicken and vegetables.
-This rosemary roasted chicken dinner has all the components for a complete meal baked all at once–using far fewer dishes and little hands-on time!
+That's why I much prefer meals like baked chicken with chickpeas or this rosemary chicken and vegetables.
+This rosemary roasted chicken dinner has all the components for a complete meal baked all at once--using far fewer dishes and little hands-on time!

 You’ll love the comforting Mediterranean flavors from rosemary, garlic, warm spices, and of course, a splash of lemon juice and extra virgin olive oil.
 I guarantee, this dish will become a regular in your meal rotation!